 My dad grew up Catholic, my mom Baptist.
-When I was two years old we started attending an Assemblies of God Church.
+When I was two years old we began attending an Assemblies of God Church.

-While attending Mass in the Catholic Church, I remember the stand-up sit-down routine and the smell of the incense filling the pews.
+I remember attending Mass in the Catholic Church one time.
+I remember the stand-up sit-down routine and the smell of incense in my nostrils.
+It made me nauseous.

-I can still hear the organ, after Sunday School in the Baptist Church, commanding attention while I clenched the hymnal and dutifully recited the lyrics on the page in front of me.
+I can still hear the organ from the Baptist Church I visited while visiting my grandparents.
+It commanded attention while I clenched the hymnal and dutifully recited the lyrics on the page in front of me.

-During the praise and worship in the Assemblies of God Church, I remember the long gaps between songs as people around me mumbled to themselves, some louder than others, in a language I didn’t understand.
+During our weekly worship service in the Assemblies of God Church, I remember long gaps between songs as people around me mumbled to themselves, some louder than others, in a language I didn’t understand.

 As a child, these were some of the ways I saw Christianity- these were the labels I learned about.
 I spent more time around some than others, but they all impacted me.

 By the time I reached adolescence I thought I knew all I needed to know about Christianity.
 Affirm your belief that Jesus Christ is God, pray a prayer, and receive your ticket to heaven.
-I prided myself on having read the Bible in its entirety by age twelve (been-there-done-that no need to read it again), and was convinced I had the book of Revelation figured out by thirteen, ready to explain it to anyone who needed understanding.
-(Lucky for them they didn’t.)
+I prided myself on having read the Bible in its entirety by age twelve, and was convinced I had the book of Revelation figured out by thirteen, ready to explain it to anyone who needed understanding.

 But He.
 Found.
 Me.